justinsb/contrib/installer/kutil/UPGRADE.md

 go install k8s.io/contrib/installer/kutil

-# Set the ZONE env var to the zone where your cluster is
+# Set the REGION env var to the region where your cluster is
-ZONE=us-east-1c

-# Set bucket to the name of your S3 bucket for artifacts
-BUCKET=<somes3bucket>
+REGION=us-west-2

-# List all the clusters in ${ZONE}
+# List all the clusters in ${REGION}
-kutil get cluster --zone ${ZONE}
+> kutil discover clusters --region ${REGION}
+kubernetes	52.27.60.160	us-west-2a

 # The first column is your cluster ID (likely `kubernetes`)
 # The second column is your master IP, and should match the output of `kubectl cluster-info`
+# The third column is your zone

+# Set the MASTER_IP & ZONE env vars to match your cluster (as discovered above)
+MASTER_IP=52.27.60.160
+ZONE=us-west-2a

 # You will also need the IP address of one of your nodes
-kubectl get nodes -ojson
+kubectl get nodes -ojson | grep -A1 ExternalIP

 # Extract out one of the 'ExternalIP' values
+NODE_IP=1.2.3.4

+# Extract the configuration and keys from your existing cluster
-kutil export cluster --master 52.201.246.236 -i ~/.ssh/kube_aws_rsa --logtostderr --node 52.90.58.244 --dest upgrade11/
+kutil export cluster --master ${MASTER_IP} -i ${ssh_key} --logtostderr --node ${NODE_IP} --dest upgrade11/

 # This should have extracted keys & configuration from the running cluster:
 find upgrade11/